Skip to main content

 Flat-plate solar panels

-• Not modular – hard to move or fix and quite bulky in size.
-You probably wouldn’t want to install one next to your hot tub.
+3. Non-modular no easy to move/fix parts and is actually quite large.
+You likely wouldn’t want to get one installed next to your hot tub.

 flat plate solar thermal hotel system